itbasis/jvm-wrapper/README.md

 Instead of `java` or `javac`, you can use any command from `$JAVA_HOME/bin/`

 ## properties
-reading order: ENVIRONMENT, `~/jvmw.properties`, `./jvmw.properties`
+Order of reading variables: environment, `~/jvmw.properties`, `./jvmw.properties`.
+The last read value is set for the variable

 Properties are read without replacing the previously read.
-For example, if ENVIRONMENT does not have an empty `JDK_FAMILY` variable and also has `./jvmw.properties`, then the variable from the ENVIRONMENT
+For example, if environment does not have an empty `JDK_FAMILY` variable and also has `./jvmw.properties`, then the variable from the environment

+To download archival versions of JDK, you must set the variables `ORACLE_USER` and `ORACLE_PASSWORD`